sike25/interpretability/04_Adversaries/goodfellow_adversarial.md

 2. The same adversarial examples were misclassified across models with different architectures, trained on different subsets of the same data.
 3. Shallow regression models are also vulnerable to adversarial methods.
 4. Training on adversarial examples is a form of regularization.
+5. Adversarial examples were generated using the expensive L-BFGS method.

 ### The Linear Explanation of Adversarial Examples